Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README/TESTING.md

 ![checkout_complete.html](./images/test_images/checkout_completehtml.png)
 ![checkout_complete.html](./images/test_images/checkout_completehtml.png)
 ![index.html](./images/test_images/indexhtml.png)
-It states to use H2-H6 tags however i have a good use of H1, H3 and H4 tags in this document.
-It is also worth noting that its an extention of the base template which too has its own headers which this validator will not be factoring.
+It states to use H2-H6 tags however I have a good use of H1, H3 and H4 tags in this document.
+It is also worth noting that its an extension of the base template which too has its own headers which this validator will not be factoring.
 ![privacy html](./images/test_images/privacyhtml.png)
-Please note this pages is not finished but were added to imporve the sites validity.
+Please note this pages is not finished but were added to improve the sites validity.
 ![terms html](./images/test_images/termshtml.png)
-Please note this pages is not finished but were added to imporve the sites validity.
+Please note this pages is not finished but were added to improve the sites validity.
 ![add products pagehtml](./images/test_images/add_productshtml.png)
 ![all products html](./images/test_images/all_productshtml.png)
 Warning all related to jinja templating as per all other pages